 was going the opposite way to Tarshish and hoped that he could escape

-But, Jonah didn't care, and so he just laid down and went to
+respond).
+But Jonah didn't care, and so he just laid down and

 The Terrible Storm: